Edmond-Charles Genêt: Citizen Genêt affair

 President's House, Philadelphia.
 Washington confronted Genêt in the presidential mansion in Philadelphia, then the national capital.

-The Citizen Genêt affair began in 1793 when he was dispatched to the United States to promote American support for France's wars with Spain and Britain.
+The Citizen Genêt affair began in 1793 when he was dispatched to the United States to promote American support for France's wars with Spain and Great Britain.

 Genêt arrived in Charleston, South Carolina, on the French frigate Embuscade on April 8.
 Instead of traveling to the then-capital of Philadelphia to present himself to U.S. President George Washington for accreditation, Genêt stayed in South Carolina.
 There he was greeted with enthusiasm by the people of Charleston, who threw a string of parties in his honor.

-Genêt's goals in South Carolina were to recruit and arm American privateers who would join French expeditions against the British.
+Genêt's goals in South Carolina were to recruit and arm American privateers who would join French expeditions against Great Britain.
 He commissioned four privateering ships in total, including the Republicaine, the Anti-George, the Sans-Culotte, and the Citizen Genêt.
 Working with French consul Michel Ange Bernard Mangourit, Genêt organized American volunteers to fight Britain's Spanish allies in Florida.
 After raising a militia, Genêt set sail toward Philadelphia, stopping along the way to marshal support for the French cause and arriving on May 16.
 He encouraged Democratic-Republican societies, but President Washington denounced them and they quickly withered away.
 He was also hosted by the Democratic-Republican Tammany Society in 1793.

-His actions endangered American neutrality in the war between France and Britain, which Washington had pointedly declared in his Neutrality Proclamation of April 22.
+His actions endangered American neutrality in the war between France and Great Britain, which Washington had pointedly declared in his Neutrality Proclamation of April 22.
 When Genêt met with Washington, he asked for what amounted to a suspension of American neutrality to support the cause of France.
 When turned down by Secretary of State Thomas Jefferson and informed that his actions were unacceptable, Genêt protested.
 Meanwhile, Genêt's privateers were capturing British ships, and his militia was preparing to move against the Spanish.

 Genêt continued to defy the wishes of the United States government, capturing British ships and rearming them as privateers.
 Washington sent Genêt an 8,000-word letter of complaint on Jefferson's and Hamilton's advice – one of the few situations in which the Federalist Alexander Hamilton and the Republican Jefferson agreed.
 Genêt replied obstinately.
 President Washington and his Cabinet then demanded that France recall Genêt as its Ambassador.

 The Mountain, having taken power in France by January 1794, issued an arrest warrant for Genêt.
 Genêt, knowing that he would likely be sent to the guillotine, asked Washington for asylum.
 Hamilton, Genêt's fiercest opponent in the cabinet, convinced Washington to grant him safe haven in the United States.